Is it actually possible for a person with pneumonia to have only one symptom: coughing?

-“One of the hallmark symptoms of pneumonia is cough, but it is infrequently the only symptom,” says Jose C. Yataco, MD, pulmonologist and critical care specialist with the Mayo Clinic in Jacksonville, FL.
+“One of the hallmark symptoms of pneumonia is cough, but it is infrequently the only symptom,” says Angel Coz, MD, FCCP, board certified pulmonologist, Associate Professor of Medicine, University of Kentucky, Lexington Veterans Affairs Medical Center.

 “Infrequently” is the key word here.
-It’s possible for coughing to be the only symptom of pneumonia—just not likely.
+It’s possible for coughing to be the only symptom of pneumonia—but this is very atypical.

 My mother’s only symptom of her second bout of pneumonia was, indeed, just coughing.

-But there was something about the way it sounded that made me highly suspicious that it was pneumonia, which was confirmed with an X-ray.
+There was something about the way it sounded that made me highly suspicious that it was pneumonia, which was easily confirmed with an X-ray.
+The treatment was antibiotics.

-Dr. Yataco continues, “It is important to mention that pneumonia tends to be more common in patients with pre-existing lung disease like emphysema (COPD).
+Dr. Coz continues, “It is important to mention that pneumonia tends to be more common in patients with pre-existing lung disease like emphysema (COPD).